efratbyy/MARKET_BH/server/README.md

   PATCH /api/cart/removeFromCart/:userId/:barcode/:amount
 ```

-- You will need to provide the user id, the product barcode and the quantity of the product to remove from the cart and to get an answer from this api
+- You will need to provide the user id, the product barcode and the quantity of the product to remove from the cart and to get an response from this api
-- You will need to provide a token to get an answer from this api
+- You will need to provide a token to get an response from this api
 - You must be a logged in user in order to remove a product from cart

 #### API for adding a comment on a product in the cart